albn-itu/uni-notes/semester-11/pcpp-notes.md

 - This can lead to unexpected behavior in concurrent programs if threads rely on a specific order of operations.
 - Most progamming languages include these optimizations.
 - Synchronization actions cannot prevent the reordering of instructions within a single thread, but they can prevent reordering across threads.

+## Publication and escape (Week 2)

+- Publication refers to the process of making an object accessible outside its current or intended scope
+- Escape refers to the situation where an object is published when it shouldn't be.
+Can happen when:
+    - An object is assigned to a static field
+    - Return from a non-private method
+    - Pass to a method in another class
+    - Add to a public data structure
+- Safe publication can be achieved through:
+    - Initializing an object in a static initializer
+    - Storing a reference to it in a `volatile` field or an `AtomicReference`
+    - Storing a reference to it in a final field of a properly constructed object
+    - Storing a reference to it in a field that is properly guarded by a lock